jakerosin/gb-show/README.md

 ## Commands

-Four commands (plus aliases) are available:
+Five commands (plus aliases) are available:

 `help`: display detailed information about the tool and available options.
 Can also be combined with specific commands for detailed information, such as `./gb-show download help`.

 `list [show]` (alias `find [show]`): list the Giant Bomb shows available for download.
 If a search term is provided, looks for shows involving that query in a name, video, or game.

 `examine <show>` (alias `seasons <show>`): retrieves and lists the video content produced for the indicated show, attempting to organize that content into year- or game-based "seasons".

+`videos <video>`: retrieves and lists videos available for download, which match the provided search term.

 `download [options]` (alias `get [options]`): download a single video, a batch of episodes or seasons within a single show, or an entire show.